guillochon/autoscrobbler/README.md

 - The program will print information about your selected input device and status messages for each scrobble attempt.
 - If the credentials file is missing or invalid, you'll get a helpful error message.
 - The actual interval between attempts is always as close as possible to your specified duty cycle, accounting for processing time.
+- The program automatically checks Last.fm before scrobbling to prevent duplicate scrobbles of the same song.

 ## Docker Usage